 These would also be great gifts for grandparents, so you can always order multiple copies when you order one for your archives, or even re-order them later (they will be saved in your online account).

-Let us know what you think of this solution for storing and organizing your children's artwork!
+Let us know what you think of this idea for saving children’s artwork!